decentology/hyperverse-evm-builderkit/readme.md

 # Hyperverse EVM Builderkit

-This is a initial scaffold project to assit with building a smart module for the Hypervers
+This is an initial scaffold project to assit with building a smart module for the Hyperverse

 ## How the project is setup

 1. `Contracts` - This is the first layer.
 Think of this as your database model and repository for how to fetch and store data
 2. `Source` - Contains your javascript interface to your contracts.
-3. `Stories` - This is your UI inteterface to your smart module that allows for documentating and testing the functionality of your smarat module
+3. `Stories` - This is your UI inteterface to your smart module that allows for documentating and testing the functionality of your smart module

 ## Contracts